iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

   [data registries](/doc/use-cases/data-registries), and other best practices that improve productivity and scalability.
 - **Data compliance**: Maintain visibility on data and ML model changes.
-Review who wants to modify them, and why, via pull requests (e.g. on GitHub).
+Review who wants to modify them, and why, with pull requests (e.g. on GitHub).
 Audit this process later: when was a model version approved, and by whom?

 In summary, data science and machine learning are iterative processes where the